vialink/viacrypt/README.md

 Although there is an `xgettext` task, using [handlebars-xgettext](https://github.com/gmarty/handlebars-xgettext) package yield better results, as the current task will not extract source lines.

-To create a new translation it's easier to copy an existing one.
+To create a new translation one can use `locale/messages.pot` as a template.

 To update all existing translation the following is recommended.